ranfdev/AudioMultiRoomJS/README.md

 ### Start the server
 <a name="start"></a>
-Type `npm start` to start the server
+Type `npm server.js` to start the server

 ### Connect and listen
 <a name="connect">